RaynSamson/einstein-variation/docs.md

 M,a=sp.symbols('M a', real=True, positive=True)
 ```

-We can now define (i) a list of coordinates and (ii) a covariant metric.
+We can now define (i) a list of coordinates and (ii) a covariant metric tensor.
 For Minkowski spacetime in spherical coordinates, we would do:

 ```Python
 Xu=sp.Array([t,r,T,P])